changm/SilkDocs/silk.md

 The **CompositorParent**, **VsyncDispatcher**, and **nsBaseWidget** all have the same lifetimes, which are created and destroyed together.

 ###Widget, Compositor, VsyncDispatcher Shutdown Procedure
+Shutdown Process

+When the [nsBaseWidget's destructor runs](http://dxr.mozilla.org/mozilla-central/source/widget/nsBaseWidget.cpp?from=nsBaseWidget.cpp#221) - It calls nsBaseWidget::DestroyCompositor on the *Gecko Main Thread*.
+The main issue is that we destroy the Compositor through the nsBaseWidget, so the widget will not be kept alive by the nsRefPtr on the CompositorVsyncObserver.

+During nsBaseWidget::DestroyCompositor, we first destroy the CompositorChild.
+This sends a sync IPC call to CompositorParent::RecvStop, which calls [CompositorParent::Destroy](http://dxr.mozilla.org/mozilla-central/source/gfx/layers/ipc/CompositorParent.cpp?from=CompositorParent.cpp#474).
+During this time, the *main thread* is blocked on the parent process.
+CompositorParent::Destroy runs on the *Compositor thread* and cleans up some resources, including setting the CompositorVsyncObserver to nullptr.
+CompositorParent::Destroy also explicitly keeps the CompositorParent alive and posts another task to run CompositorParent::DeferredDestroy on the Compositor loop so that all ipdl code can finish executing.

+Once CompositorParent::RecvStop finishes, the *main thread* in the parent process continues destroying nsBaseWidget. nsBaseWidget posts another task to [DeferedDestroyCompositor on the main thread](http://dxr.mozilla.org/mozilla-central/source/widget/nsBaseWidget.cpp#168).
+At the same time, the *Compositor thread* is executing tasks until CompositorParent::DeferredDestroy runs.
+Now we have a two tasks as both the nsBaseWidget:DeferredDestroyCompositor releases a reference to the Compositor on the *main thread* and the CompositorParent::DeferredDestroy releases a reference to the Compositor on the *compositor thread*.
+Finally, the CompositorParent itself is destroyed on the *main thread* once both deferred destroy's execute.

+With the CompositorVsyncObserver, any accesses to the widget after nsBaseWidget::~nsBaseWidget executes are invalid.
+While the sync call to CompositorParent::RecvStop executes, we set the CompositorVsyncObserver to null.
+If the CompositorVsyncObserver's vsync notification executes on the *hardware vsync thread*, it will post a task to the Compositor loop and reference an invalid widget.
+In addition, posting a task to the CompositorLoop would also be invalid as we could destroy the Compositor before the Vsync's tasks executes.
+Any accesses to the widget between the time the nsBaseWidget's destructor runs and the CompositorVsyncObserver's destructor runs on the *main thread* aren't safe yet a hardware vsync event could occur between these times.
+Thus, we explicitly shut down vsync events in the **VsyncDispatcher** during nsBaseWidget destruction.

 #Input Events
 One large goal of Silk is to align touch events with vsync events.